 Here are six popular email incentive ideas you can whip up easily using various free tools:

 While a cheat sheet or checklist seems too simple for people to get excited over, the fact that it IS easy is what makes it one of the best types of optin offers.

 Pat Flynn of Smart Passive Income has a Podcast Cheat Sheet lead magnet that he’s been using for years.

 To get the most out of your cheat sheet, you can monetize it by placing links to your affiliate products or your products inside the cheat sheet.

 An email template is a step up from a cheat sheet and checklist.

 They are more applicable because they can pinpoint a problem and solve it quickly.

 Kristin of Applecart Lane has got design-challenged bloggers covered with her free Pinterest templates.

-If a checklist and template had a baby, they would make a worksheet.
+If a checklist and an email template had a baby, they would make a worksheet.

 Worksheets allow you to mark off progress from a framework.
 It’s also highly visual.